 Static Code Analysis

-Target audience: Developers who want to find and fix problems Prerequisite: Knowing the basics of C++ and Qt
+Target audience: Developers who want to find and fix problems.
+Prerequisites: Knowing the basics of C++ and Qt.